jrhow2/my_deej_build/README.md

 In this repository, I've included that CAD files for the enclosure produced in Fusion360, the PCB schematics and gerber files, the customized arduino sketch, and the autohotkey script.

 ## Wokwi Cicuit design/code simulation
 [Wokwi.com](wokwi.com) was used for circuit design and siumlation of the Arduino Nano and code.
-The wokwi files are in the
+The Wokwi simulation can be found [here](https://wokwi.com/projects/416743878244643841), and the .zip files exported from Wokwi can be found at [deej_jrhow2_wokwi.zip](deej_jrhow2_wokwi.zip).

 ## Mechancal Design
 ###